 24 Years of Experience in Health Literacy in the Bronx, Dept. Social Work, St. Barnabas Outpatient Dialysis Center

-Interests: Digital empowerment among those with health challenges, clinic-based interventions, and how digital, health, and general literacy overlap synergisticaly.
+Interests: Digital empowerment among those with health challenges.
+Clinic-based literacy interventions.
+How digital literacy, health literacy, and general literacy overlap.

 Dana-Marie Kai Thomas, MSCMP, PhD, CPM, CSM, ASM